Participating in shows (juried or invitationals) will help you gain exposure to your work.

-If you are “computer” person consider using a software program to track your business records.
+If you are a “computer” person consider using a software program to track your business records.
 It can be a simple program for most businesses – such as Quicken – at least to start with.

 Find a bookkeeper/accountant who can help you set up your books and answer questions.

 Keep good records on your vehicle – business miles driven are an often overlooked deduction that adds up very quickly.
-Keep vehicle information such as purchase price/lease terms, actual costs, total mileage driven, insurance, etc. Your tax adviser can recommend the best way for you to account for auto expenses, depending on your circumstances, but they will need the above data.
+Keep vehicle information such as purchase price/lease terms, actual costs, total mileage is driven, insurance, etc. Your tax adviser can recommend the best way for you to account for auto expenses, depending on your circumstances, but they will need the above data.
 Get in the habit of recording miles driven for business reasons – going for supplies, making a bank deposit for your business, seeing your bookkeeper, or even trips to the post office when mailing for your business.

 Consider taking an accounting course if you are so inclined.
-Just getting one entry level class will help to give you an understanding of basic accounting principles that will serve you well in life – even if you don’t go into business for yourself.
+Just getting one entry-level class will help to give you an understanding of basic accounting principles that will serve you well in life – even if you don’t go into business for yourself.